 Surrounding the old city center of Derry, the city walls are an original and astoundingly complete 17th-century urban fortification with amazing views.
 You will almost always look down on something, as the walls are not only high in themselves but also straddling a hill.
 Add to that the opportunity to literally take a walk through Irish history, as this is one of the most iconic urban sites in Ireland and holds a strong connection to the history of Northern Ireland.
 Having said that, the walk can be slightly depressing on wet and foggy days, when all is gray and there is not much of a view.

 The Derry City Walls were completed in 1618 and mainly planned as a defense of the prosperous city against Irish raiders from Donegal.
-They are up to 26 feet high, and up to 30 feet wide, enclosing the old merchant city (where the money was).
-The walls then earned their immortal place in Irish history through the defiance of Derry's Protestant apprentice boys, whose slamming of the gates in the face of an approaching Catholic army made the Walls of Derry an iconic emblem of Loyalism and Unionism.
+They are up to 26 feet high and up to 30 feet wide, enclosing the old merchant city.
+The walls earned their immortal place in Irish history through the defiance of Derry's Protestant apprentice boys, whose slamming of the gates in the face of an approaching Catholic army made the Walls of Derry an iconic emblem of Loyalism and Unionism.